Jsos17/CalculatorApp/README.md

 Here is the **README-file** for the project work **CalculatorApp** (working title).
 This project is part of the course *Ohjelmistotekniikan menetelmät (Software engineering methods (unofficial translation))*

-Some descriptions of the the project and its additional exercises:
+Some descriptions of the the project:

 [Vaatimusmäärittely](https://github.com/Jsos17/otm-harjoitustyo/blob/master/dokumentointi/vaatimusmaarittely.md)